AdebolaShelby/sql/README.md

     ![Subquery](images/image-17.png)

-* Create a report of invoices larger than all invoices of client 3 using the Max and ALL function.
+* Create a report for invoices exceeding all invoices from client 3 using the MAX and ALL functions.

     ## Query: Max
     ![max query](images/image-18.png)